w3f/polkadot-wiki/docs/general/extrinsics.md

    - `origin`: Must be Root or pass `AdminOrigin`.

-  - `end_price`: The price after the leadin period of Bulk Coretime in the first sale.
+  - `end_price`: The price after the leading period of Bulk Coretime in the first sale.

   - `extra_cores`: Number of extra cores that should be requested on top of the cores required for `Reservations` and `Leases`.